ndamasc/Esp-Sender-Lora/README.md

 The project contains the code for:

-1. **Readings: The code obtains the pH and temperature values from the sensors connected to the ESP32 TBeam.
+1. **Readings**: The code obtains the pH and temperature values from the sensors connected to the ESP32 TBeam.
 2. **Data transmission via LoRa**: Using Sandeep's LoRa library, the sensor data is sent via LoRa to a data receiver.
-3. **Monitoring and Storage: The received data can be processed or stored in flash memory in case of a package that couldn't be send.
+3. **Monitoring and Storage**: The received data can be processed or stored in flash memory in case of a package that couldn't be send.
 4. Circuit diagram bellow:

 <img src="https://github.com/user-attachments/assets/de97c8cb-4fde-4ede-be6c-89929403cf51" alt="circuit diagram" width="180">

+Ps: there are needed 1 resistor for pull down in ds18b20
+Ps2: it's important to add one resistor of 1Kohm and another resistor of 2Kohm on the exactly orded as shown on figure.

 -------

-## Requirements

-- **ESP32 TBeam**
-- pH4502C sensor
-- **Sandeep LoRa Library**
-- Development environment The code was developed to be loaded into the ESP32 using the Arduino IDE platform.

 ## Improvements